lelon32/CS362-004-F2018/projects/lelon/dominion/READM.md

-run make all #To compile the dominion code run ./playdom 30 # to run playdom code
+run make all    # run first to compile the dominion code run make randomtestresults      # run to run tests and generate output files